opentx/lua-reference-guide/telemetry.md

 ### Telemetry Scripts

-#### General description
+##### General description

-These scripts are used for building customized telemetry screens.
+Telemetry scripts are used for building customized screens.
+Each model can have up to three active scripts as configured on the model's telemetry configuration page.
+The same script can be assigned to multiple models.

-#### Anatomy of telemetry script

-##### Location of telemetry scripts
+##### File Location

-Place them on SD card in the folder /SCRIPTS/TELEMETRY/<name>.lua (name must be in 8.3 format).
+Scripts are located on the SD card in the folder /SCRIPTS/TELEMETRY/<name>.lua (name must be in 8 characters or less).

 ##### Lifetime of telemetry script

-Telemetry scripts are loaded from SD card and executed when the model is loaded.
+Telemetry scripts are started when the model is loaded.

 * script init function is called
-* script background function is periodically called when custom telemetry screen is not visible
+* script background function is periodically called when custom telemetry screen is **not visible**
-* script run function is periodically called when custom telemetry screen is visible
+* script run function is periodically called when custom telemetry screen is **visible**
 * script is stopped and disabled if it misbehaves (too long runtime, error in code, low memory)
 * all telemetry scripts are stopped while one-time script is running (see Lua One-time scripts)

 ### Script interface definition

 Every script must include a return statement at the end, that defines its interface to the rest of OpenTX code.
 This statement defines:
-* script init function (optional)
+* script **init** function *(optional)*
-* script background function
+* script **background** function
-* script run function
+* script **run** function

 For example:

 ```
--- this empty template can be used for telemetry scripts

 local function init_func()
   -- init_func is called once when model is loaded
 end